 Audit

 The Contractor shall permit the authorized representative of the Judicial Council or its designee or both at any reasonable time to inspect or audit all Data relating to performance and billing to the Judicial Council under this Agreement.
 The Contractor further agrees to maintain such Data for a period of four (4) years after final payment under this Agreement.

+Ownership of Intellectual Property, Etc.

+(alternate 3)

+Unless the Contractor and the Judicial Council reach a written agreement to the contrary, the Contractor agrees for itself and its personnel that pursuant to the Judicial Council’s requirement (a) all documents, deliverables, software, systems designs, disks, tapes, and any other Data or Materials created in whole or in part by the Contractor in the course of or related to providing services to the Judicial Council shall be treated as if it were “work for hire” for the Judicial Council, and (b) the Contractor will immediately disclose to the Judicial Council all discoveries, inventions, enhancements, improvements, and similar creations (collectively, “Creations”) made, in whole or in part, by the Contractor in the course of or related to providing services to the Judicial Council.

+All ownership and control of the above Data, Materials, and Creations, including any copyright, patent rights, and all other intellectual property rights therein, shall vest exclusively with the Judicial Council, and the Contractor hereby assigns all right, title, and interest that the Contractor may have in such Data, Materials, and Creations to the Judicial Council, without any additional compensation and free of all liens and encumbrances of any type.
+The Contractor affirms that the amount encumbered under this Agreement for the Work performed includes payment for assigning such rights to the Judicial Council.
+The Contractor agrees to execute any documents required by the Judicial Council to register its rights and to implement the provisions herein.

 Insurance Requirements

 General.
 The Contractor shall obtain and maintain the minimum insurance set forth in subparagraph B, below.
 By requiring such minimum insurance, the Judicial Council shall not be deemed or construed to have assessed the risks that may be applicable to the Contractor under this Agreement.
 The Contractor shall assess its own risks and if it deems appropriate and/or prudent, maintain greater limits and/or broader coverage.
 For full coverage, each insurance policy shall be written on an “occurrence” form; excepting that insurance for professional liability, when required, may be acceptable on a “claims made” form.
 If coverage is approved and purchased on a “claims made” basis, the Contractor warrants continuation of coverage, either through policy renewals or the purchase of an extended discovery period, if such extended coverage is available, for not less than three (3) years from the date of completion of the Work which is the subject of this Agreement.